missF20/fA2025/README_KNOWLEDGE_BASE.md

 The Knowledge Base module is a core component of the Dana AI Platform that enables organizations to store, organize, and retrieve information effectively.
 This module provides robust file parsing capabilities for various document formats (PDF, DOCX, TXT) along with advanced search functionality.

+The module features a resilient architecture with direct endpoint registration that ensures high availability even when standard blueprint registration mechanisms encounter issues.

 ## Features

 - **Multi-format document parsing**: Extract content and metadata from PDF, DOCX, and TXT files